How CRA Indexes the DTC Each Year

 If You're an Existing Claimant

-The 2026 higher amounts apply automatically to your current-year return.
-Check your Notice of Determination to confirm your approval period hasn't lapsed.
-If CRA set a review date and it has passed, it's time to submit a new T2201 proactively.
+The 2026 amount is used for the 2026 tax year when the claimant has a valid DTC approval period and the credit is claimed correctly.
+Check your Notice of Determination to confirm the approval period has not lapsed.
+If CRA set a review date and it has passed, you may need to submit a new T2201.

 If You Were Denied in Prior Years